linesma/Optimus-indicator-Depreciated-/README.md

 # Additional requirement for LXQT

-- LXQT also requires the install of the `gtk3` package from the Manjaro Extra Repository.
+- LXQT also requires the install of the `gtk3` package from the Arch Extra Repository.
 ```
 sudo pacman -S gtk3
 ```